HTD-Health/ribbon-client/readme.md

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-### Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+### Report bugs using Github's [issues](https://github.com/HTD-Health/ribbon-client/issues)

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/HTD-Health/ribbon-proxy/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/HTD-Health/ribbon-client/issues/new); it's that easy!

 ### Write bug reports with detail, background, and sample code

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 **Great Bug Reports** tend to have: